 -François-Marie Arouet (also known as Voltaire)

 The Humanities and Social Sciences course is OxNet's longest-running course, beginning in Hackney just over ten years ago and directed by academics at Pembroke College, University of Oxford.
-It is a broad course that principally covers the subject areas of History, English, Politics, Economics and Philosophy, but also encompasses sociological, anthropological and classical themes (to name but a few).
-It is a truly interdisciplinary course.

 The seminar series for this course is themed around Thinkers and Cultures.
 Students examine the following key ideas and figures: